pettod/prostate-cancer-grade-assessment/README.md

 ## Installation

 During the development, Python 3.6 was used.
 Setup the project with the following 5 steps.
-Below the steps, there is instructions how to do the installation on Ubuntu.
+Below the steps, there are commands how to do the installation on Ubuntu (please be aware what they will do).

 1. Install [Openslide](https://openslide.org/download/)